 A. Fees and Payment Schedule.
 The Resident agrees to pay all applicable University housing and meal plan fees.
 Housing and meal plan fees, per term, are included on the University Schedule/Bill and are payable in full on or before the due date on the bill.
 The Resident agrees to make all payments due each term before moving into the residence hall.
 Residents who are evicted during the term for disciplinary reasons are responsible for that term’s full residence hall fees.
 The Resident agrees to discuss payment problems with HFS in advance of any due date.
 Failure to make payments as prescribed does not relieve the Resident from the Housing Agreement obligations.
 Non-payment results in denial of residence hall services, in cancellation of current Resident enrollment and in denial of subsequent University registration/enrollment until the amounts owed are paid.
 Residents enrolled in the University but failing to check into their assigned residence hall space, while the Housing Agreement is in effect, continues to be assessed residence hall fees.
 A resident who leaves the residence hall during the term of the Housing Agreement without the written consent of HFS, but still enrolled in the University continues to be liable for residence hall fees.

-B. Refunds.
-Refunds of room and board charges are based on the date the Resident checks out and are contingent upon proper check-out from the residence halls.
-Residents must complete the formal check-out process to be eligible for a refund and are responsible for all room and board charges until the formal check-out process has been completed.
+B. Room Refunds.
+Refunds of room charges are based on the date the Resident checks out and are contingent upon proper check-out from the residence halls.
+Residents must complete the formal check-out process to be eligible for a refund and are responsible for all room and meal plan charges until the formal check-out process has been completed.
 The Resident must check out with a Resident Advisor or the Resident Coordinator.
 The following three steps must be completed.

 1. Resident Advisor (RA) must examine the room for damages and complete the check-out portion of the check-in/check-out form.
 This form is then signed and dated by both the RA and the Resident.
 A copy of the check-in/check-out form is given to the Resident upon completion of all three check-out steps.